The spinal cord and vertebrae: overview of conditions affecting the spinal column

 If you are dealing with neck or back pain related to a spine condition, learning more about the vertebrae can help you better understand your symptoms and how they develop.
 This guide to the role of the vertebrae and treatment options for common conditions affecting the spinal cord can help you become a more educated patient as you seek relief.

 In addition to protecting the spinal cord, the vertebrae and the other parts that make up the spinal cord serve many important functional roles.
 These include:

-- The spine vertebrae lend structural support to the head, neck, shoulders, and chest.
-The thoracic vertebrae also create the posterior base for the rib cage.
+- Supporting the head, neck, shoulders and chest.
+The thoracic (middle) vertebrae also create the rear base for the rib cage.

-- Although the vertebrae themselves are solid bony segments, in conjunction with the softer intervertebral discs, the spine can facilitate a variety of complex and simple movements, like forward bending, backward bending, side to side bending, and left and right rotation.
+- Facilitating a variety of complex and simple movements, like forward bending, backward bending, side-to-side bending and left and right rotation.

 These functions put a lot of stress on the discs, joints and vertebrae in the spinal column leading them to degenerate over time, especially in combination with natural aging.
 This breakdown can lead to conditions like osteoarthritis, degenerative disc disease and spondylolisthesis (slippage of the vertebrae) that can narrow the nerve passages in the spine and put pressure on the spinal cord and nerve roots that exit the spinal column.

 Treating conditions affecting the spinal cord and nerve roots